The-AI-Alliance/office-hours/events/2025-03-13__docling-hands-on.md

 More about docking: https://github.com/DS4SD/docling

-Join us for this hands-on session to explore how to use Docling for your data needs..
+Join us for this hands-on session to explore how to use Docling for your data needs.

 In this workshop we will do the following: